-AED (Automated External Defibrillator): Sudden Cardiac Arrest information in writing to the school nurse at the beginning of the school year.
+AED (Automated External Defibrillator): Sudden Cardiac Arrest Parents who do not wish for their child to receive these treatments must provide that information in writing to the school nurse at the beginning of the school year.
 Students who have known life-threatening allergic reactions will need to provide the school with a personally prescribed Epipen.